1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 })
 ```

-The hours have been added cronologically so the running total at each hour is equal to the cumulative rainfall at the hour.
-The point's location on the screen is also stored so the projection doesn't have to be recomputed each frame.
+The hours have been added chronologically so the running `total` at each hour is equal to the cumulative rainfall at that hour.
+To keep things simple, the structure of the `totals` hash matches the `vals` hash.
+The point's position on the screen is also stored so `projection` doesn't have to be called on each point each frame.

-Next, I added a new canvas element underneath everything else and made a new color scale for showing accumulation.
+Next, I added a new canvas element below everything else and made a new color scale for showing accumulation.

 ```javascript
 var ctx2 = d3.select('#graphic')